 Any work experience is better than none.
 The only time that work experience is not worthwhile is when the experience involves too much time sitting doing nothing other than looking at Facebook on a phone.
 A better cure for boredom is to be proactive, talk to a supervisor and ask for something to do.
 Remember that if work experience has been a success, it could be worth talking to the company about future employment with them.
 If that is not viable asking for a reference is a good plan!

 16+ First year sixth

 Start talking to students in the year above, find out what they are doing, where they are going.
-Read up about universities, start looking at their open day program and maybe go along - just to get a feel for the whole idea.
-On the subject of university open days DON'T go during school holidays as of course, this is also when students are on holiday.There is little point in visiting a university devoid of students.
-The idea of open days is to see what the department is like, see the facilities the university offer, meet staff, meet students and have an opportunity to question them about the course or university.
-Possibly ask an older sibling, cousin or an older friend who is at university if they would be happy to provide a bed (floor space) for a night extending the idea of experiencing how it feels to be an undergrad.
+Read up about universities and maybe visit a few universities to get a feel for the whole idea, although don’t go during school holidays as there is little point in going to one devoid of students.
+Better still, find out when their open days are so you can see the departments and facilities on offer, meet staff and students and ask questions.
+Possibly ask an older sibling, cousin or an older friend who is at university if they would be happy to provide a bed (floor space) for a night, extending the idea of experiencing how it feels to be an undergrad.
 To find out when universities are open use this useful website

-If applying to a collegiate university think about college preferences also.
-The role of the college differs between universities.
+Research the different colleges as the college role varies between universities.
 At Oxford and Cambridge, the colleges are the source of accommodation, social life and education.
 At the other collegiate universities (Durham, Lancaster, York, Kent and UCL) the colleges have varying roles and tend to be closer to being halls of residence.
-Once again research all the options fully to make sure there are no surprises on arrival.

 Sign up and create an account with The Student Room.
-It’s a forum where it is possible to ask real life students any and every question about what like being a student at their university.
+It’s a forum where it is possible to ask real-life students any and every question about what like being a student at their university.
 We like this resource, an example of the Wisdom of Crowds.

-While considering university degrees try and unearth some books that might relate to an appealing aspect of the course.
-Read around the subject, over it, under it and find a topic that can be discussed in a personal statement, try to have more than a fleeting understanding of the topic.
+Try and unearth some books that might relate to an appealing aspect of the course you’re considering.
+Read around the subject, over it, under it and find a topic that can be discussed in a personal statement so that you have more than a fleeting understanding of that subject.
 This research might also highlight what is exciting about the course or the outcomes it can offer.